sydmid/ArenaBrawler/README.md

 ```

 Once the containers are healthy, you can launch the server and client components directly via the .NET CLI or your preferred IDE.

----
-*Built to demonstrate rigorous technical standards and systems-level C# engineering.*